Ali-Abdullah-1/osi-can-groupc/Activity1/Customer notes from meet up.md

-These are summarized notes from the check-ins/meetings with the clients (OSI-CAN)
+These are summarized notes from the check-ins/meetings with the clients (OSI-CAN) which will be updated timely and posted in the next activities for the group project.

 --------------------------------------------------